About proactive Splunk component monitoring

 View distributed health report

 The distributed health report is currently visible via REST endpoint only.
-Currently supported features are limited to indexers only.
+As of version 8.0.4, supported features are limited to indexers and cluster managers only.

 To view the overall health status of your distributed deployment, send a GET request to:

 For endpoint details, see server/health/deployment in the REST API reference.